lchen198/wypyplus/README.md

 I tried many wiki software in the last decade including MoinMoin wiki, DokuWiki, TiddlyWiki, ZIM, and many more.

 I want to keep control of my personal data so cloud hosting is not an option.
-When I ask for a wiki, I usually got a front-end to config, a database to back up, a Linux server to maintain and secure.
+When I ask for a wiki, I usually get a front-end to config, a database to back up, a Linux server to maintain and secure.
 The more features it has, the higher maintenance cost I need to pay.
 Things add up pretty quickly.

 ### The key feature of WyPyPluse is the lack of features.
 (Think about it for a moment)